VishalSharma2000/chat-application/README.md

 # Chat Application

-## Friends can talk with each other
+## A JavaScript based Application to always be connected with our peers and team members socially.